jaimebw/old___jaimebw.github.io/_posts/2024-11-11-Encoding-ARINC429.md

 </div>

 One interesting aspect of ARINC429 is that when transmitted, the label is reversed (e.g., binary 01101010 becomes 01010110).
+This is due to the early days of A429, when the hardware would use shift registers to receive the data.
+By reversing the label, the hardware could easily reject words that were not meant for it or weren't part of its grouping.

+It is important to note that while there are standard label values (e.g., label 205 for Mach number, 310 for latitude), these assignments are not strictly enforced and may vary between different systems and applications.

 The following table illustrates how a word appears when serialized onto the bus: